ruinogenesis/ICT111-Gravity-MVP/README.md

 ## Customer Problem Discovery (Lab 03)
 In Lab 3, our team collected early problem evidence from target users to confirm whether the problem we selected in Lab 2 is real and important, not just team opinion.

-**Target Respondents.** We focused on RSU students who buy or sell used items around moving in or out: graduating and leaving students, new and continuing students, international students, and dorm residents.
+**Target Respondents.** We focused on RSU students who buy or sell used items around moving in or out: graduating and leaving students, new and continuing students, international students, and students living in apartments and condos.
 We gathered 15 early responses through a short survey and brief interviews (recorded in `/data/raw-responses.xlsx`).

 **Main Evidence Found.** The strongest, most repeated pattern was scattered, unsearchable buy/sell channels (11 of 15 respondents), followed by usable items being given away or discarded under time pressure (7 of 15) and measurable time loss of about 30–90 minutes per item.
 Current workarounds are Facebook groups, LINE chats, word of mouth, and noticeboards.
 A trust and safety concern about meeting strangers also appeared.